a short story

 Olivar continued when Luc gave him nothing.

 “Undoubtedly, you are the most prolific slayer in modern history.
 You have earned a rest from this brutality.
 A retirement, if you asked me.
 But now we come to this, what we have worked so hard for.
 What we have lost so many for.”
 Olivar paused.
-Both of them giving consideration to the dead.
+Both of them gave consideration to the dead.

 “And we both know you are the only one that can end it.
 You deserve it.”
 Olivar reasoned confidently.